HBX-hbx/HBX-hbx.github.io/_pages/cv.md

 * Comprehensive Excellence Award for the 2020-2021 school year, Dept. of CST.
 (10, 2021)
 * Third Prize in THU Challenge Cup Academic Competition, Tsinghua University.
 (04, 2022)
 * December-9th Scholarship, highest scholarship in Dept. of CST.
 (01, 2023)
-* Comprehensive Excellence Award for the 2022-2023 school year, Dept. of CST}{10, 2023}
+* Comprehensive Excellence Award for the 2022-2023 school year, Dept. of CST.
+(10, 2023)

 Skills & Expertise
 ======